yyin-dev/cs336-a2/writeup.md

 Forward is dominated by matmul.

 Backward pass consists of more element-wise ops.
-Even though gradients of matmuls are still matmuls, gradients of activations (e.g. ReLU, GeLU, softmax) are element-wise, gradients of residual connections are element-wise adds, etc.
+Even though gradients of matmuls are still matmuls, gradients of activations (e.g. ReLU, GeLU, softmax) are element-wise, gradients of residual connections are element-wise adds, etc. For certain activations, even though element-wise ops exist in the forward pass, the backward pass requires more element-wise ops.

 Optimizer step usually involves very little matmuls and is dominated by element-wise ops.
 Take Adam for example, Given parameter θ, gradient g, moments m, v: